dynatrace-ace-services/easy-dynakube-deployment/README.md

-# easytravel and kubernetes
+# easytravel for kubernetes

-## install easytravel for kubernetes
+## install easytravel on k3s rancher
 Rollout the easytravel application on bare metal VM (VM on a cloud provider) with k3s and istio gateway.
 (tested with Azure VM Standard D2s v3 - 2 vCP, 8 GB)